 Ref.
 Question Policy Principles

-V1 Are all fire safety provisions for the building (AFD, Emergency Lighting, sprinklers etc.) routinely tested and maintained?
+Emergency Lighting, sprinklers etc.) routinely tested and maintained?
 Six monthly service is carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.
 Weekly tests are carried out in house, records are kept but are sometimes not kept on site.
 The records of these tests can be requested anytime from the Fire Officer.
 Any faults are dealt with on a 24 hour priority order

 Answer Finding/Observation

 Yes Refer to policy principle.